TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/8-developing-a-custom-viewhelper.rst

 Developing a custom ViewHelper
 ==============================

-The development of an own ViewHelper is frequently asked for in practice and is part of the base repertoire of extension development.
-This chapter will provide step by step guidance for a small example from the blog example and describe enhanced techniques afterwards.
+Developing a custom ViewHelper is often necessary in extension development.
+This chapter will demonstrate how to write a custom ViewHelper for the blog example extension.

 .. _the-gravatar-viewhelper:

-The Gravatar-ViewHelper
+The Gravatar ViewHelper
 -----------------------

 "Avatar" images are pictures or icons that for example are dedicated to the author